+DO NOT

-DO DO NOT Listen.
-Treat it lightly.
-Ask Questions.
-Brush the issue off.
-Reinforce to the student that it was right to tell.
-Tell the student off.
-Reassure the student that we will help.
-Tell the student they must stop complaining and get over it.
-Get advice from the head teacher or assistant head.
-Forget.
+- Treat it lightly.

+- Brush the issue off.

+- Tell the student off.

+- Tell the student they must stop complaining and get over it.

+- Forget.

 If you think that a student is at risk of physical harm this may also be a child protection issue.
 Inform the Designated Safeguarding Lead Natalie Simmonds.